 - We also have a ranking of the best food 3D printers

-For standard 3D printing, the VX can print a huge range of materials, from PLA, ABS and PETG to Nylon, Polycarbonate, PVA, TPU and more.
+For standard 3D printing, the Fab can print a huge range of materials, from PLA, ABS and PETG to Nylon, PVA, TPU and more with its powerful heated bed which can reach 115C.
 It also features up to 50-micron accuracy for precise 3D printing with plastics or clay.
 It’s a great option for those who want to experiment with clay 3D printing but who want to retain standard 3D printing capabilities.

 Formlabs Form 3 with Ceramic Resin

 - Price: $3,499 – Available on Dynamism here

 - Build volume: 145 x 145 x 185 mm

 The Formlabs Form 3 builds on the Form 2’s success, with key durability and precision improvements that make it further stand out in SLA 3D printing.
 Originally released in 2018, Formlab’s Ceramic Resin allows you to 3D print fully ceramic parts that can be fired and turned into finished ceramics.

 Originally brought out for the Form 2, these cartridges should be fully compatible with the Form 3, with the Ceramic Resin compatible with 50- and 100-micron print resolutions.